-Stories Above New York, his urban photography project, takes viewers on a journey to see New York’s infrastructure from above the city.
+Stories Above New York, his documentary photography project from 2010-2013, takes viewers on a journey to see New York’s infrastructure from above the city.
 The project received widespread coverage, including features in CityLab, Cityscape, Curbed, and Gizmodo.

 Mader received grant funding from NASA in 2004 to produce Skysight, a documentary on the space agency’s conversion of a Boeing 747 into an airborne space telescope to help scientists study the makeup of the universe.

 Earlier in his career, Mader led instructional design at Brown University, Emerson College, Long Island University, and University of Hartford.
 He earned a B.S in Chemistry, Magna Cum Laude from University of Hartford, and an M.S. in Curriculum Development and Instructional Design from University at Albany.
 He is the author of Wikipatterns (Wiley, 2008), which adapts urban design patterns to build better digital infrastructure.